<h1>ARCHITECTURAL THEORY, ARCHITECTURETHEORY, ARCHITECTURE THEORY</h1>

 Chicago block diagram, Sdoutz 2008

 In view of that "picturesque variety" II.)
-5 Wright intended, houses and lots [following the Chicago City Club project] turn out to be very X.) 19 small, at least compared to today's aspirations.
-The Quadruple Block Plan [based on the reproduction used in Img. _02] also suggests that quadruple block lots were NOT quite square, depending on their "side-alley" XII.)
-22 widths.
+5 Wright intended, houses and lots [following the Chicago City Club project] turn out to be VERY X.) 19 SMALL, at least compared to today's aspirations.

-Quadruple Lots in this diagram (Img. _06) are scaled to a block width of 270 feet [82,3 m], which is not "what became, during the real estate boom from 1866 to 1873, the standard (or usual) Chicago block of 266 by 600 feet."
+Quadruple Lots in this diagram Img. _06 are scaled to a block width of 270 feet [82,3 m], which is not "what became, during the real estate boom from 1866 to 1873, the standard (or usual) Chicago block of 266 by 600 feet."
 IV.)
 9 as specified by Homer Hoyt in 1933 V.) 16, but complies with Yeomans' account of the Chicago City Club Competition program from 1913.
 II.)
 Img. _07

-"Standard City Block; as used for computations" (Img. _07)
+'Standard City Block; as used for computations' Img. _07

 block size (270 x 600 feet) [82,3 x 182,9 m]